MISTAKING SPIT

 Rarely have I seen a more error-ridden Editorial than "Red Cross, Crescent And Star" (December 19, 2005), concerning the recent adoption of the neutral Red Crystal emblem by the International Committee of the Red Cross.

-Firstly, the ICRC's
+Firstly, the ICRC's more than half-century refusal to

-more than half-century refusal to recognize the Red Star of David, in addition
+recognize the Red Star of David, in addition to the Red Crescent and the Red

-to the Red Crescent and the Red Cross, as a permissible insignia for member
+Cross, as a permissible insignia for member societies of the International

-societies of the International Federation of Red Cross and Red Crescent
+Federation of Red Cross and Red Crescent Societies has had little to do with

-insignia and everything to do with finding an acceptable pretext for barring
+the propriety of recognizing yet another insignia and everything to do with

-the Jewish State's national medical relief agency, Magen
+finding an acceptable pretext for barring the Jewish State's national medical

-had no problem accepting, as additional permissible insignias, either (pre-1980)
+After all, the ICRC had no problem accepting, as additional permissible

 Moreover, altruism played no part in the ICRC’s decision to approve the Red Crystal, as that organization thereby sought to achieve two objectives, one injurious to Israel and the other beneficial to itself, namely, (1) Force Israel to recognize the Palestinian Red Crescent Society as the national medical relief agency of “Palestine”, a nation that does not presently exist; and (2) Convince the American Red Cross to release to the ICRC over 50 million dollars in withheld dues.
 The ICRC’s first objective has already been achieved.
 In order to obtain the prior consent of the Palestinian Authority to the adoption of the Red Crystal, without which consent the ICRC was unwilling to consider the additional insignia, MDA (and, through it, the State of Israel) officially recognized the Palestinian Red Crescent Society as the national medical relief agency of “Palestine”.